andrewumana76/Ansible_Demo/README.md

 This repository is dedicated to exploring RHEL Linux and cybersecurity STIGs, highlighting the effectiveness of Ansible in fortifying our infrastructure.

+This repository is receiving daily updates on STIG automation.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------